foxfriends/syncat/README.md

 *   `boolean` values can be either `true` or `false`, and will always default to `false`
 *   `string` values can be left unquoted if they only contain letters, numbers, _ and -, but must be quoted otherwise.
 Only double quotes are supported.

+## Meta

+In addition to the `[language].syncat` files which style the source code of each language, you can include the `.syncat` file (with no name portion) to configure some of the Syncat features.

+There are only a few, specific selectors which are supported.
+Each accepts any of the regular style options as above (though `language` will have no effect), and some have extra options documented
+below:

+*   `line_number`: The styling for line numbers (pass `-n` option)
+*   `line_ending`: The styling for the end of line marker (pass `-E` option)
+    *   `content: [string]`: Use the provided string as the end of line marker
+*   `margin`: The separator between the line numbers and the source code
+    *   `content: [string]`: Use the provided string as the margin